dmanias/grpcDemo/README.md

 # gRPC with Spring Boot and Elasticsearch

-This project is a demonstration of using gRPC with Spring Boot.
-The project includes both a server module and a client module.
+This project is a demonstration of using gRPC with Spring Boot and includes logging of request and response with Elasticsearch.
+The project includes a server module, a client module, and Elasticsearch setup for logging.

 ## Prerequisites

 - Java 17
 - Maven
-- Elasticsearch 7.14 or higher
+- Elasticsearch 7.14 or higher installed on your local system or accessible via network.The necessary Elasticsearch dependencies added in the server-side application.
 - An IDE (e.g., IntelliJ IDEA)

 ## Project Structure